ZhaoJ9014/High-Performance-Face-Recognition/src/ResNet/CASIA_WEB_FACE.PyTorch/README.md

 * Download the CASIA_WEB_FACE dataset for training, which contains 494,414 face images from 10,575 subjects; Download the LFW dataset for validation, which contains 13,233 face images from 5,749 subjects.
 * Delete "*.DS_Store" with: find . -name "*.DS_Store" -type f -delete; Count class number with: echo */ | wc; Count image numbber with: ls -lR|grep "^-"|wc -l.
 * All images need to be aligned (normalized) and resized with appropriate padding.
-The code is in the src/Pre-_and_post-processing/FaceAlign-Resize-w-Padding.PyTorch/face_norm.py.
+The code is in the src/Pre-_and_post-processing/FaceAlign-Resize-w-Padding.PyTorch.

 ### Usage

 ##### Training

+* The training script is 'train_resnet50_pretrained.py'.
+* The training of ResNet is done in 3 stages (configs 1, 2 and 3 in 'config.py'), each of 30 epochs (57960 iterations with batch_size 256).
+For the 1st stage, we started with the ImageNet-pre-trained model from 'torchvision.models'.
+After the 1st stage, we start from the saved best checkpoint model of the previous stage and divid the learning rate by a factor of 10.